flowflux/flowflux/README.md

 ## Simple Wire Format

+When development on this idea started, it became clear quite fast, that data transfer between different programming languages and how they handle binary data streams isn't easy to get reliable.
+Many different solutions where tried (length-prefixed streams, character-separated messages. etc.pp.).
+The following combination turned out to be a rock solid solution, though pure binary streams that are not segmented automatically at message-boundaries are supported too.

-There is a standard wire format for messages/events: JSON encoded, because it's pervasively supported.
-To distinguish messages from another, an additional envelope is used: the message is bas64-encoded with the delimiter `\n---\n`.
-Th reasons for this are pervasiveness of base64, ease of use and the resulting robustness of parsing and queuing.
-Optionally raw byte streams can be used by defining connections with `*->` instead of  `->`.
+Messages/events themselves are JSON encoded, because it's pervasively supported.
+To distinguish messages from another, an additional envelope layer is used: The message is base64-encoded and suffixed with the delimiter `\n---\n`.
+This seems unnecessary at first, but a pure JSON wire-format would require 100% control over how the JSON is generated and how it's data is escaped.
+An additional base64 envelope is an equally pervasive solution that gives communication robustness.
+The delimiter `\n---\n` is nicely recognizable in between any form of generated base64.

+As mentioned before, raw byte streams are supported too if flow is used as a communication hub with a `flow.def` file.
+A connection specified with `*->` instead of `->` stands for a raw binary stream.

 ## Usage

-First the `flow` command line tool is used to set up the infrastructure of named pipes.
-Usually automated by a shell-script.
-Second the actual actors/processes are started with their Stdin and Stdout connected to the named pipes.
+Flow allows for 2 different ways to run applications:

+1. With flow as communication hub, the most comfortable one
+2. With flow managing a collection of named UNIX pipes

+Please see the example folder.
+The web-server is usable in both ways.

-### `flow` CLI usage
+### `flow` CLI

 ```bash
 $ ./flow